Nyaupi Raspberry alarm

 Alarm code (check it out here) is made of some scripts, each one with an specific task:

-• buzzer.py: beep & alarm sounds.
+: beep & alarm sounds.door.py

-• mail.py: send a notification email.
+: send a notification email.switch.py

-• switch.py (not an script but a flask api): exposes on port 5000 methods /on and /off to handle alarm state, and /status to get alarm and door state.
+(not an script but a flask api): exposes on port 5000 methods/on

-• alarm.py: the core script.
+: the core script.
 Starts storage and door scripts.
 Then checks state changes on a loop.
 It has 3 functionalities.
 When alarm is activated beep twice.
 When alarm is deactivated beep once.
 And when door is opened and alarm active start alert sound and send notification emails.

-All scripts also have a __main__ function to be tested alone.
+function to be tested alone.
 For example:

 python3 buzzer.py beep times 7